Cayetano Rivera Ordóñez

-Antonio Cayetano Rivera Ordóñez (born January 13, 1977 in Madrid, Spain) is a Spanish torero or 'bullfighter'.
+Antonio Cayetano Rivera Ordóñez (born 13 January 1977) is a Spanish torero or bullfighter.

 Family ties

 Rivera is the son of Francisco Rivera 'Paquirri' and Carmen Ordóñez.

 He belongs to a long line of famous bullfighters: his great-grandfather was Cayetano Ordóñez, who fought under the name 'El Niño de la Palma', and was the inspiration for the young matador in Ernest Hemingway's novel The Sun Also Rises.
 His grandfather, the great matador Antonio Ordóñez, was a friend of Hemingway and of Orson Welles.
 Antonio is the subject, with Cayetano's torero great-uncle Luis Miguel Dominguín, of Hemingway's book The Dangerous Summer.
 His father Paquirri was killed by the bull Avispado when Cayetano was 8.
 His elder brother is the matador Francisco Rivera Ordóñez.

 Career

-Rivera made his novice debut 'con picadores' on March 26, 2005.
-On September 9, 2006, he took his 'alternativa' to become a full matador in the bullring with which his family is most associated in Ronda with his brother, Francisco, as his 'padrino.'
+Rivera made his novice debut 'con picadores' on 26 March 2005.
+On 9 September 2006 he took his 'alternativa' to become a full matador in the bullring with which his family is most associated in Ronda with his brother, Francisco, as his 'padrino.'
 He cut four ears of the two bulls he fought that day.